loop-basic Orchestrator¶

 Provider Errors¶

 On LLM error: 1.
 Emit provider:error event 2.
-Return error message to user 3.
+Raise exception (error propagated to caller) 3.
 Exit loop

 Tool Errors¶